(Also Called 'Prenatal Vitamins - Nutrition')

 Prenatal vitamins are specially formulated multivitamins that mothers-to-be are advised to take for their own health as well as for the health of their babies.
 These vitamins make up for any nutritional deficiencies in your diet during your pregnancy.
 While the supplements contain numerous vitamins and minerals, folic acid, iron, and calcium content are especially important.
 The American College of Obstetricians and Gynecologists (ACOG), recommends pregnant and lactating women should aim for an average daily intake of at least 200 mg docosahexaenoic acid (DHA) a day in addition to their prenatal vitamins.
 Prenatal vitamins, as well as DHA, can be purchased over the counter or with a prescription.

 Why do pregnant women need high levels of folic acid, iron, and calcium?

-While a daily vitamin supplement is no substitute for a healthy diet, most women need supplements to make sure they get adequate levels of these minerals.
+While a daily vitamin supplement is no substitute for a healthy diet, most pregnant and lactating women need supplements to make sure they get adequate levels of these minerals.